Command Line Tool

 You may also specify metadata properties to set on the asset using the same flags that are accepted by the asset set command described above.

-To upload a Shapefile, CSV, or TFRecord from Google Cloud Storage to an Earth Engine table asset, you can use:
+To upload a Shapefile, CSV, or TFRecord from Google Cloud Storage to an Earth Engine table asset, you can use any of:

 earthengine upload table --asset_id=users/username/myUploadedShapefile gs://bucket/foo.shp